-Anae is at his best in run defense when trying to cause havoc in the backfield by pushing through the line.
-He is going to have problems taking on pro offensive lines and holding his gap against downhill runs coming straight at him as he is undersized to handle the run in the NFL.
-Anae gives a great effort and plays tough, but his natural size presents limitations as a run stopper for the next level.
+As a run defender, Greenard is at his best working upfield and trying to cause disruption in the backfield.
+He is going to have problems taking on pro offensive lines and holding his gap in downhill runs coming straight at him.
+Greenard give a good effort and plays tough, but his natural size presents limitations as a run stopper at the pro level.

-Anae is an undersized edge defender, and as a result, his best fit would be as a 3-4 outside linebacker.
-In a 4-3 defense, he would have to rotate with a run-stuffing defensive end.
-Playing in a 3-4 in which he would have a five-technique to help occupy offensive tackles could be the best way for Anae to be an every-down player.
-Anae has a high motor and finds ways to win, so he could be an overachiever in the NFL.
+Greenard is a bit of an undersized edge defender, and as a result, his best fit in the NFL would be as a 3-4 outside linebacker.
+In a 4-3 defense, he would have to move rotate with a run-stuffing defensive end.
+Playing in a 3-4 where he would have a five-technique to help occupy offensive tackles could be the best way for Greenard to be an every-down player.
+Greenard has good intangibles with a good work ethic, steady motor, and leadership ability.
+He could be an overachiever because of those attributes.

 Team sources say Greenard will probably go in the second round of the 2020 NFL Draft, but he has a shot at going late in the first round.